Economy of Germany

-More than 99 percent of all German companies belong to the German "Mittelstand", small and medium-sized enterprises, which are mostly family-owned.
+Nearly all German companies belong to the German Mittelstand, mostly family-owned small and medium-sized enterprises.
 These companies represent 48% of the global market leaders in their segments, labelled hidden champions.
+However, the Mittelstand have experienced a significant downturn in the 2020s due to competition from China.
 Of the world's 500 largest publicly listed companies measured by revenue, the Fortune Global 500, 29 are headquartered in Germany, as are 26 of Europe's 100 largest.
 Germany is home to many financial centres and economically important cities, such as Berlin, Hamburg, Munich, Cologne, Frankfurt, and Stuttgart.
-Four German banks are among the biggest in the world.
+Four German banks are among the 100 largest in the world.
 Germany is the world's top location for trade fairs; around two thirds of the world's leading trade fairs take place in Germany.
 Some of the largest international trade fairs and congresses are held in several German cities such as Hanover, Frankfurt, Cologne, Leipzig, and Düsseldorf.

+Germany is rich in natural resources such as timber, lignite, potash, and salt.
+Some minor sources of natural gas are being exploited in the state of Lower Saxony.
+Until German reunification, the German Democratic Republic mined for uranium in the Ore Mountains.
+Energy production in Germany uses fossil fuels for around a third of energy needs, along with wind, solar, biomass and hydroelectric.
+Germany has committed to a large-scale renewable energy transition, known as the Energiewende.
+In 2024, renewable energy sources accounted for 59% of Germany's total electricity generation, and Germany has been described by some as "the world's first major renewable energy economy".